Project Baseline Schedule Review – A Complete Guide

 1. Activity Distribution Histogram – Confirm that the level of detail in the schedule is roughly equally distributed from start to finish of the project.

-2. Mechanically incorrect dates – Are there any activities have missing early start and finish dates.
+2. Mechanically incorrect dates – Are there any activities that have missing early start and finish dates.
 Finish dates should not be earlier than start dates (a situation which generates a calculation of negative float).

 3. Actual Dates – Check that the schedule does not contain actual dates.